Why we publish two series of Chinese textbooks

 The necessary separation of learning to interact orally from learning to read and write

-Chinese literacy development is a time-consuming and challenging task.
-Learning oral interaction and its written form at the same time is overwhelming.
-For example a simple exchange of greetings, 你好吗 and 我很好, students must learn:
+For beginner students, Chinese literacy development is a time-consuming and challenging task.
+Learning oral interaction and its written form at the same time is really difficult and can be extremely overwhelming.
+With the even smallest amount of verbal exchanges, students must tackle the following tasks at the same time:

-In order to make the learning fun and to have a better learning result, it is necessary to disperse these tasks into smaller ones over a period of time, hence, a separation of learning oral interaction from its written form.
+Therefore, in order for students to have the best learning result and also to have great learning experiences, it is necessary to disperse these tasks into smaller ones over a period of time.
+The most efficient way is a separation of learning oral interaction from its written form.
+It will allow students to develop some speaking capacities quickly, while slowly building up their knowledge of the Chinese writing system.

-It is only when students have developed substantial skills in Chinese reading and writing, can they start learning oral communications together with its written form.
+When students have developed substantial skills in Chinese reading and writing, it’ll be natural for them to combine learning oral communications with its written form.

 Two series of Chinese textbooks